 Will we be wrapping products of different sizes?

-This will help determine the size of sealing bar needed as well as the film size needed.
+This will help determine the size of the sealing bar needed as well as the film size needed.
 If using shrink tubing or bags, knowing what you are wrapping is very important.

 How many products do we estimate doing per day?